 To pause the update for 35 days and get rid of this problem, navigate to Settings → Update & security → Windows update → Advanced options and turn on “Pause Updates” option.
 It’ll temporarily pause updates from being installed on your device.

-3. Metered Connection (Permanent)
+3. Metered Connection (Permanently)

 According to Microsoft, A metered connection is an Internet connection that has a data limit associated with it.
 Cellular data connections are set as metered by default.
 Wi-Fi and Ethernet network connections can be set to metered but aren’t by default.
 Some apps might work differently on a metered connection to help reduce your data usage.
 Also, some updates for Windows won’t be installed automatically.